DetroGO/DetroGo-React-Native/README.md

 - **Route History** - Local storage for route history and user preferences
 - **i18n Language Support** - Local and international language support *(currently only supports english)*

+### To Implement

+- **Live Route Tracking** - being able to get live tracking of your route in the route map
+- **Tickets Page** - store all your offline paper qr ticket just by scanning them or book a qr ticket online(will redirect to the whatsapp of the transit agency)

 ---

 ## Tech Stack